nobias-fht/pasteur_n2v/docs/n2v_colab/n2v_training.md

     Here are two cases of pre-processing:

     My images come from the same experiment, but there was drift.
-So I used an alignment algorithm to minimize displacement between them.
+So I used an alignment algorithm to minimize displacement between them before training.

     In an other type of experiment, I recorded very large images.
 To save them, we downsampled them before training N2V.